flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210205-corporate-economist-robert-frick-navy-federal-credit-union-on-the-january-jobs-report-that/index.md

 is_breaking: false
 featured_quote:
   quote: >-
-    “Though we gained jobs in January after a December loss, this is not a we’ve-turned-the-corner report."
+    Though we gained jobs in January after a December loss, this is not a we’ve-turned-the-corner report.

 ---
 [Frick want on to say](https://www.cnbc.com/2021/02/05/jobs-report-january-2021.html): _“We especially shouldn’t take solace that the unemployment rate fell dramatically given that’s mainly because more Americans dropped out of the labor force.”_